Article

 September 1, 2022

-With countless cases of counterfeit NFTs, illegally tokenized artwork, and a vast grey area within intellectual property (IP) law in the NFT space, many people are (rightly) confused about what they can and can’t make an NFT from, and what rights they are licensing when they sell it.
+With countless cases of counterfeit NFTs, illegally tokenized artwork, NFT copyright infringement, and a vast grey area within intellectual property law (IP law) in the NFT space, many people are (rightly) confused about what they can and can’t make an NFT from, and what rights they are licensing when they sell it.

 Let’s go back to basics and clarify exactly what you can and can’t make into an NFT, what happens when you sell it, and how to avoid legal disputes when launching and selling your collection.